bumble-tech/appyx/documentation/index.md

 ## Appyx Navigation

-**Type-safe navigation directly from code.**
+**Type-safe navigation for Compose directly from code.**

 - Tree-based, composable
-- Leverages the transitions and gesture-based capabilities to **Appyx Interactions** to build beautiful, custom navigation.
+- Leverages the transitions and gesture-based capabilities of [Appyx Interactions](interactions/index.md) to build beautiful, custom navigation.
-- Use any component for navigation, whether pre-built (see: [Appyx Components](components/index.md)), or custom-built by you (see: [Appyx Interactions](interactions/index.md)).
+- Use any component for navigation, whether pre-built ([Appyx Components](components/index.md)), or custom-built by you ([Appyx Interactions](interactions/index.md)).

 [» More details](navigation/index.md)